-Registered property (i.e. vehicles) and eligible food & drugs are taxed at a lower rate
+^{}Registered property (i.e. vehicles) and eligible food & drugs are taxed at a lower rate

 Reviewing sales tax collections by category for the first half of 2020 which included about four months of the pandemic, approximately 26% of all tax collected was from bars and restaurants, 23% from grocery stores, 24% from drug stores and miscellaneous retail shops, and 12% from gas stations/automotive repair.
 For the first six months of 2021, the Village saw an overall 50.7% increase in total sales tax compared to the same period from 2020 which is obviously skewed due to the height of the pandemic last year.
-The percentages by category as stated above remained approximately the same.
+There were no significant changes among the percentages by category between the two years.